tanrax/simple-HTML-over-the-Wire-social-network/README.md

-Simple HTML social network on Wire using Django and Channels.
+Simple social network using HTML over the Wire architecture in Django with Channels.

 ![screenshot](screenshot.png)